WebexCC-SA/LAB-3354/docs/WXCC_SDK.md

 >
 > ---

+### Configure CRM for testing
+> Before testing SDK with CRM, you need to configure the CRM with your phone number for automatic customer lookup and click to dial.
+> Open `crm-app.js` and edit the customer record from line 40 with your details:
+> ??? note w50 "Update Customer Record"
+    ```javascript
+    '1': {
+        id: '1',
+        firstName: 'john',         // Your FirstName
+        lastName: 'smith',         // Your lastName
+        phone: '(555) 987-6544',  // Replace with your ANI
+        email: 'john.smith@email.com',
+        address: '123 Main St, Anytown, ST 12345',
+        dob: '1985-06-15',
+        memberSince: '2020-03-10',
+        notes: 'Preferred customer, has premium account package.'
+    }
+    ```
+> Replace the firstName, lastName and phone number (the number you will be calling from use +1 prefix.)
+>
+> ---

 ## Launch the CRM application
 > From the terminal in VS code type 'npm install' and hit enter, This will download node dependencies
 > From the terminal in VS code type 'npm run build', and hit enter, This will build your application. ensure there are no errors